LoansBot/database/README.md

 (without the suffix) is A, then the following files should exist:

-- src/migrations/A.py: The main migration file, which is a module containing an up and down function which accept a single argument: a psycopg2 database cursor.
+- src/migrations/A.py: The main migration file, which is a module containing an up and down function which accept two arguments: a psycopg2 database connection and cursor.
+It should not commit the changes.
 - tests/migrations/A_down.py - This should contain a `unittest.TestCase`
   that should pass before the migration is applied.
 - tests/migrations/A_up.py - This should contain a `unittest.TestCase` that